Explore Hiking in Oman With our Adventures

 Along the way, you are met with leafy orchards that offer interludes from the sun. if you wish for a shorter walk, then talk the walking from Ash Shirrajah to Al Aqur or to just Al Ayn to one of the others.
 Blooming pink damask roses are an awe-splitting sight in April and May in the area.
 Rose water distillation takes place at Sayq, often used for traditional methods or personal use.
 If you get lost, ask a local for help.
 Omanis are friendly and welcoming and are more than willing to help.

-Experience The Best Challenging Hike: The Wadi Bani Khalid-Wadi Tiwi
+The Wadi Bani Khalid-Wadi Tiwi

 Distance: 28km